ADerycke/Better_Plot/README.md

 ## Sheets "Layout" options :

-It's not mandatory to use this sheets, it's only if you want to setup and re-use custom serie layout.
+It's not mandatory to use this sheets, it's only if you want to setup and re-use custom series layout.

 You can right click on cells of the "Color" column and a colors selection window gonna appear, after the selection the cell gonna take the color you select.